-Description Two storey detached house.
-Accommodation Ground Floor: Lounge, Kitchen, Office, Sun Room and Cloakroom with w.c.
-First Floor: Bedroom 1, Bedroom 2, Bedroom 3 and Bathroom with w.c.
-Gross internal floor area (m2) 149m2 or thereby.
-Gross internal noor area (iii) 149III of thereby.
-Neighbourhood and location The property occupies an elevated position in a semi rural location, and enjoys views of the River Dee Estuary to the front.
-The main shopping, social and educational amenities for the area are provided in the nearby town of Kirkcudbright.
-Age It is estimated that the property was constructed in the mid 1800s.
-Weather Dry and sunny.
+Description The subjects comprise a detached two storey house.
+Accommodation Ground Floor: Entrance Hallway, Living Room, Dining Room, Kitchen, Utility and Shower Room with w.c.
+First Floor: Bedroom 1, Bedroom 2, Bedroom 3 and Wet Room with w.c.
+Gross internal floor area (m2) 176m2 or thereby.
+Neighbourhood and location The property is situated in a elevated position on the outskirts of Dumfries where adequate amenities are available.
+Age We are advised that the property was constructed circa 1968.
+Weather Dry and bright Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The southmost chimney, which serves the fireplace in the lounge, is of brick rendered construction with lead flashings, concrete coping and clay pots.
-The northmost chimney is currently disused.
-It is of stone pointed and painted construction, with sandstone coping and clay pots.
+There is a brick roughcast chimneystack with clay pot.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roofs are pitched and slated with stone ridging and skews.
-A ceiling hatch in one of the bedrooms provides access into the apex roof space.
-The attic was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered.
-The roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane beneath the slates.
-There is minimal insulation within the roof void.
-No access was gained into the roof void above the single storey section of the building.
+The roof is of a flat design understood to be clad with fibreglass.
+We are advised by the vendor that the main roof was re-covered in 2017.
+We understand that the lower section was re-covered in 2019.
+There appears to be a ceiling void above the stairwell.
+Due to the position of the hatch (above the stair and in excess of 3m) we were unable to access this void.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are formed in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, which are pointed and painted externally.
-The walls of the extension are of cavity brick construction which are externally rendered.
-Windows, external doors and joinery Internal and external doors were opened and closed

-Internal and external doors were opened and closed where keys were available.
+The main walls are constructed of cavity brickwork externally roughcast with facing brick features.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
+The windows are of timber casements incorporating sealed double glazed units.
+The external doors are of timber single glazed design.
+There is a PVC soffit and fascia detailing.